-Laika Price Predictions & Forecasts for 2024-2050 | MEXC
+LAIKA Price Predictions & Forecasts for 2024-2050 | MEXC

 Furthermore, this content should not be construed as financial advice, nor is it intended to recommend the purchase of any specific product or service.
 MEXC shall not be liable to you in any way for any losses that you may incur as a result of referencing, using, and/or relying on any content published on our crypto price predictions pages.
 It's essential to be aware that digital asset prices are subject to high market risk and price volatility.
 The value of your investment may both decrease and increase, and there's no guarantee of getting back the amount initially invested.
 Ultimately, you are solely responsible for your investment decisions, and MEXC is not liable for any losses you may incur.
 Please keep in mind that past performance is not a reliable predictor of future performance.
 You should only invest in products you are familiar with and understand the associated risks.
 Carefully consider your investment experience, financial situation, investment objectives, and risk tolerance, and consult an independent financial adviser before making any investment decisions.

-The current Laika price stands at 0 USD today, accompanied by a market capitalization of 0 USD.
+The current LAIKA price stands at 0 USD today, accompanied by a market capitalization of 0 USD.
 The 24-hour trading volume amounts to 0 USD.
-The Laika to USD price is continually updated in real-time, reflecting its recent performance.
-Over the past 24 hours, Laika has experienced a 0.00% change.
-It currently boasts a circulating supply of 0 LAIKAL2.
+The LAIKA to USD price is continually updated in real-time, reflecting its recent performance.
+Over the past 24 hours, LAIKA has experienced a 0.00% change.
+It currently boasts a circulating supply of 0 LAIKA.

 Provide your sentiment to view the market consensus.